microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-permissions-howto.md

 However, you may still need to add more Azure AD Graph permissions to your app.
 This article provides you with guidance for using Microsoft Graph to add Azure AD Graph permissions to your app.

 > [!CAUTION]
 > Any app using Azure AD Graph will still stop functioning after June 30, 2022.
-For more information, see [Migrate Azure Active Directory (Azure AD) Graph apps to Microsoft Graph](migrate-azure-ad-graph-overview.md)
+For more information, see [Migrate Azure AD Graph apps to Microsoft Graph](migrate-azure-ad-graph-overview.md).

 ## Option 1: Use the Microsoft Graph REST API

-The Microsoft Graph [application](/graph/api/resources/application) API includes a **requiredResourceAccess** property that is a collection of  [requiredResourceAccess](/graph/api/resources/requiredresourceaccess)objects.
+The Microsoft Graph [application](/graph/api/resources/application) API includes a **requiredResourceAccess** property that is a collection of  [requiredResourceAccess](/graph/api/resources/requiredresourceaccess) objects.
 Use this property to assign Azure AD Graph permissions following the steps below.

 ### Prerequisites

 To complete the following steps, you need the following resources and privileges:

-+ Run the HTTP requests in a tool of your choice, for example in your app, through [Graph Explorer](aka.ms/ge), or Postman.
++ Run the HTTP requests in a tool of your choice, for example in your app, through [Graph Explorer](https://aka.ms/ge), or Postman.
 + Run the APIs as a user in a Global Administrator or Application Administrator role.
 For more information about the actions supported by these roles, see [Azure AD built-in roles](/azure/active-directory/roles/permissions-reference).
 + Be assigned the `Application.ReadWrite.All` permission.